MichaelFulcher148/Batch-Folder-Create/README.md

     Other options @ http://michaelfulcher.yolasite.com/other-crypto-donation-options.php

 ## Description:
-Save time with creating batches of folders with this script.
+Save time by creating batches of folders with this script.

 ### Required Packages:
 progressbar